ferrofluidd/Corporate-Clash-Cog-Viewer/README.md

 ## Sections:
 Section             | Location | Definition
 -------------   | ------------- | -------------
-Cog | Top Left (First Tab) | Allows you to select a Cog actor, organized by Department.
+Cog | Top Half (First Tab) | Allows you to select a Cog actor, organized by Department.
-Props | Top Left (Second Tab) | Allows you to apply props to the Cog actor.
+Props | Top Half (Second Tab) | Allows you to apply props to the Cog actor.
+Environment | Top Half (Third Tab) | Allows you to set an environment for the render.
-Main | Bottom Left (First Tab) | Allows you to toggle miscellaneous attributes of the Cog Actor and camera.
+Main | Bottom Half (First Tab) | Allows you to toggle miscellaneous attributes of the Cog Actor and camera.
-Animation | Bottom Left (Second Tab) | Allows you to adjust the animation frames and playback.
+Animation | Bottom Half (Second Tab) | Allows you to adjust the animation frames and playback.
-Suit Library | Bottom Left (Third Tab) | Allows you to apply and adjust different suit textures/models/model parts.
+Suit Library | Bottom Half (Third Tab) | Allows you to apply and adjust different suit textures/models/model parts.
-Head HPR | Bottom Left (Fourth Tab) | Allows you to set the position and size of the Cog's head.
+Head HPR | Bottom Half (Fourth Tab) | Allows you to set the position and size of the Cog's head.
-Set Scale | Bottom Left (Fifth Tab) | Allows you to set the scale and dimensions of the Cog actor/head.
+Set Scale | Bottom Half (Fifth Tab) | Allows you to set the scale and dimensions of the Cog actor/head.
-Set Color | Bottom Left (Sixth Tab) | Allows you to apply colors to the Cog actor/background.
+Set Color | Bottom Half (Sixth Tab) | Allows you to apply colors to the Cog actor/background.
+Battle Effects | Bottom Half (Seventh Tab) | Allows you to enable battle effects (e.g. soaked, stunned) on the Cog actor.

 ## Button Definitions:
 ### Cog List